The Josephson junction as a quantum engine: Need for open-system approach

 The result of \Eq{eq:Rayleigh} tells us that for a heat engine to generate positive work ($W > 0$), its working substance must be at a higher temperature ($T_d > 0$) during the part of the cycle during which it is more strongly coupled to the hotter bath (from which it takes heat $\delta Q > 0$).
 Conversely, the working substance must be at a lower temperature ($T_d < 0$) when it is more coupled to the colder bath (into which it rejects heat $\delta Q < 0$).
 Thus, in any heat engine there must be positive feedback between the working substance's instantaneous $T_d$ and its coupling to the external baths (which gives the instantaneous $\delta Q$) \cite{engines}.
 In \cite{engines} this general result is called the ``Rayleigh-Eddington criterion''.\footnote{The first published reference where this result was called the ``Rayleigh-Eddington criterion'' was \cite{solar}.
 Equation \eqref{eq:Rayleigh} for the particular case $\mu_d = 0$ was written by Eddington in \cite{Eddington1, Eddington2}, in the context of his theory of Cepheid variable stars, which exhibit self-oscillation in their magnitude (i.e., brightness) and volume.
-Eddington seems not to have been aware that an equivalent result had been previously formulated qualitatively by Rayleigh in \cite{Rayleigh1, Rayleigh2}, in the context of thermoacoustic self-oscillations.
-In mechanical engineering, that earlier result is commonly referred to as the Rayleigh criterion for thermoacoustic instabilities (see, e.g., \cite{thermoacoustics}).}
+Eddington was apparently unaware that an equivalent criterion had already been formulated qualitatively by Rayleigh in \cite{Rayleigh1, Rayleigh2}, in the context of thermoacoustic oscillations.
+In mechanical engineering, that earlier result is commonly referred to as the ``Rayleigh criterion'' for thermoacoustic instabilities (see, e.g., \cite{thermoacoustics}).}